-A dormant company is one that is currently not trading, which means it is inactive for Corporation Tax purposes.
-You do not have to tell Companies House that your company is dormant until it’s time to file your annual accounts.
+If your company is dormant, you do not have to tell Companies House until it’s time to file your annual accounts.
 However, you must tell HMRC as soon as possible.
-You can do this by contacting the Corporation Tax department by phone, email or in writing.
+You can do this by contacting the Corporation Tax department by phone, email, or in writing.

 What is a dormant limited company?

-A dormant company is one which has no ‘significant accounting transactions’ during its financial year.
-Such companies are considered inactive for Corporation Tax purposes because they are not involved in any kind of trading activity, including:
+A dormant company is one that has no ‘significant accounting transactions’ during its financial year.
+Such companies are considered inactive for Corporation Tax purposes because they are not involved in any kind of trading activity, which includes:

-If a dormant company carries on any type of trading activity, it will immediately forfeit its dormant trading status and be considered ‘active’ for Corporation Tax purposes.
-The following transactions are disregarded as ‘significant accounting transactions’ and can be carried out by a dormant company:
+If a dormant company carries on any of these activities, it immediately forfeits its dormant trading status and becomes ‘active’ for Corporation Tax.
+However, the following transactions are disregarded as ‘significant accounting transactions’ and can be carried out by a dormant company:

-- Fees paid to Companies House for filing an annual confirmation statement (previously called an ‘annual return’), changing the company name or re-registration of the company.
+- Fees paid to Companies House for filing annual confirmation statements (previously called ‘annual returns’), changing the company name, or re-registering the company.

 Why would a limited company be dormant?

-There is no limit to the length of time a business can remain dormant, but there are certain expenses associated with maintaining a company on the official register.
-Furthermore, dormant firms still have certain filing and/or reporting obligations to fulfil for Companies House and HMRC.
+Companies can remain dormant for any length of time, but there are certain expenses associated with maintaining a limited company on the official register.
+Furthermore, dormant companies still have certain filing and/or reporting obligations to fulfil for Companies House and HMRC.

 Register a dormant company to protect a company name

 The only way to protect a company name is to form a limited company.
-If you don’t do this, someone else could register their own company using your preferred name.
-You do not have to trade through your company.
-It can be registered as dormant for its entire existence for the sole purpose of protecting a brand name or trade mark.
+If you don’t do this, your preferred name could be registered by another business.
+If you choose to register a company simply to protect a name, there is no need to actually trade through the company at any time.
+It can remain dormant indefinitely, for the sole purpose of protecting a brand name or trademark.